Zhincore/ChaosMod2077/README.md

 - [ ] Toggling individual effects, categories?
 - [ ] GTA mod only executes one effect from each category at once, do we want that too?

-If you want to help with any of this, please contribute!
-Continue reading below.
+Want to help?
+Contributions are welcome!
+Read on for development details.

 ## Development

 Any improvement contributions are greatly appreciated, I tried to make the development experience as smooth as possible.
 Here's stuff you should know if you wanna contribute.

-If you wanna make new effects but don't wanna contribute (or don't want to use RedScript), see [Developing Addons](./DEVELOPING-ADDONS.md).

 ### Folder structure

 - `localizations/` - Simplified language files for the mod.
 Every effect must have at least english translation.
-- `scripts/cet/` - Scripts for CET providing configuration UI.
+- `scripts/cet/` - CET scripts providing configuration UI.
-- `scripts/redscript/` - Redscripts providing the **main logic** of the mod and individual effects.
+- `scripts/redscript/` - RedScripts handling core mod logic and effects.
 - `src/` - Red4ext plugin in Rust providing native extensions.
 - `WolvenKit/` - WolvenKit project with assets, AXL, etc. Used for packaging the resulting mod.